rohan220102/RV4Life/README.md

 ### !!!
 IMPORTANT !!!

+#### You must set up the frontend and backend SEPARATELY in their respective directories.

+#### Frontend Setup:

-#### Before executing the following steps, cd INTO the frontend/ directory.
+Navigate INTO the /frontend directory.

 To Install Dependencies: